-Proposals, which must come from the proposed presenter, should be sent to Rich Welsh at email@example.com by the end of the day (GMT) on 14 May 2016.
+Proposals, which must come from the proposed presenter, should be sent to Rich Welsh at firstname.lastname@example.org by the end of the day (GMT) on 30 May 2017.
 Every proposal received is quickly acknowledged.
 If you don’t receive an acknowledgement, your proposal probably wasn’t received.
-Decisions are expected by the end of May.
+Decisions are expected mid-June.

 The breakfast roundtables are, literally, round tables at which attendees eat breakfast, starting at 7:30 AM.
 Each has a number, and the numbers correspond to lists of topics and their moderators posted at the doors.
 Attendees may choose a roundtable based on its topic, moderator, other attendees, proximity to the food, available seats, or other factors.
 Popular roundtables might be surrounded four layers deep; unpopular ones might have a lone moderator sipping coffee.